The 7th Day Sabbath Instituted at Creation

-While people can pray every day, God only blessed and sanctified the seventh day Sabbath and set aside as holy for worship because in it God had rested from His creative work “And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made” (Genesis 2:1–3).
-And in Exodus, God gives the same reason for blessing the seventh day “…For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it…” (Exodus 20:8–11).
+While people can pray every day, God only blessed and sanctified the seventh day Sabbath and set aside as holy for worship because in it He had rested from His creative work.
+“And God blessed the seventh day, and sanctified it: because that in it he had rested from all his work which God created and made” (Genesis 2:1–3).

 And in Isaiah, we clearly find that the Sabbath was indeed a day of worship, “It shall come to pass, that from one new moon to another, and from one sabbath to another, shall all flesh come to worship before me, saith the LORD” (Isaiah 66:23).

 But the main reason, though, that we associate the Sabbath with assembling for worship is the example of Jesus.
+It was Jesus’ custom to be in the temple on that Sabbath day.
 Here are some scripture references that highlight this: